Archivist of the United States

-The Archivist of the United States is the head and chief administrator of the National Archives and Records Administration (NARA) of the United States.
-The Archivist is responsible for the supervision and direction of the National Archives.
+The archivist of the United States is the head and chief administrator of the National Archives and Records Administration (NARA) of the United States.
+The archivist is responsible for the supervision and direction of the National Archives.

-The first Archivist, R. D. W. Connor, began serving in 1934, when the National Archives was established as an independent federal agency by Congress.
-The Archivists served as subordinate officials of the General Services Administration from 1949 until the National Archives and Records Administration became an independent agency again on April 1, 1985.
-The position was most recently held by David Ferriero, who left office on April 30, 2022.
-President Joe Biden has named Colleen Joy Shogan as Archivist.
-Her nomination is currently pending before the Senate.
+The first archivist, R. D. W. Connor, began serving in 1934, when the National Archives was established as an independent federal agency by Congress.
+The archivists served as subordinate officials of the General Services Administration from 1949 until the National Archives and Records Administration became an independent agency again on April 1, 1985.

+President Joe Biden nominated Colleen Joy Shogan for the position on August 3, 2022, with her being confirmed and sworn in by the Senate in May 2023.
+She was the first woman to hold the position permanently.
+On January 6, 2025, President-elect Donald Trump stated in a phone interview with Hugh Hewitt that he intended to replace Shogan as head of the National Archives and Records Administration and on February 7, 2025, it was reported that Shogan had been fired as the national archivist.

-Background
+Background and role

-The Archivist is appointed by the President with the advice and consent of the Senate and is responsible for safeguarding and making available for study all the permanently valuable records of the federal government, including the original Declaration of Independence, Constitution and Bill of Rights, which are displayed in the Archives' main building in Washington, D.C.
+The archivist is appointed by the president with the advice and consent of the Senate and is responsible for safeguarding and making available for study all the permanently valuable records of the federal government, including the original Declaration of Independence, Constitution and Bill of Rights, which are displayed in the Archives' main building in Washington, D.C.